Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 Trump has taken a different route.

-President Trump has made a decision to help Ukraine by selling weapons, not giving weapons to Europe for the benefit of Ukraine.
+President Trump has made a decision to help Ukraine by selling weapons, not giving weapons, to Europe for the benefit of Ukraine.

-There are gas lines in Moscow right now because Ukraine is taking it to the oil and gas infrastructure of Russia, and this is due to a change in policy by President Trump.
+There are gas lines in Moscow right now because Ukraine is taking into the oil and gas infrastructure of Russia.

 I do believe that Putin will come to the table if we keep the pressure up.